thedavecarroll/hugotest.thedavecarroll.com/content/powershell/questions-from-powershell-forums-user.md

 The majority of my knowledge has come from sources on the internet.
 Microsoft is the primary resource (really they should be) and community blogs like this one are a close second.
-I know that I've read more words by [Jeff Hicks][JeffHicks] at [his site][jdhitsolutions] than his books (sorry Jeff).
+I know that I've read more words by {{< influencer "jeffhicks" >}} at {{< influencer "jeffhicks" >}} than his books (sorry Jeff).

 I've gotten some quick answers on StackOverflow and ServerFault, but I don't immediately gravitate to those sites.
-And there have been a few co-workers that taught me a few things that I must have overlooked previously, like [Filter][Filter].
+And there have been a few co-workers that taught me a few things that I must have overlooked previously, like [Filter](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions?view=powershell-7.2#filters).

 Let's examine a quote most often attributed to Confucius.